 Wi-Fi / Network Connection - If you will be scanning in an area without internet access, make sure that you log in to your account beforehand.
 You will also need internet access when it is time to submit everything that you have scanned.

 Battery Life - Scanning bottles uses the camera in your iOS device and can drain the battery when used for extended periods of time.
-If you have a lot of product, consider getting an external battery pack to keep your device charged.
+If you have a lot of product, consider using an external battery pack to keep your device charged.
 In the event that your device battery dies, all of your progress is saved locally on the device.